 23. Lovina Beach

 One of the best black sand beaches in Bali, Lovina beach is a must-visit on the island’s northern coastline.
-Lovina is best known for one of its most unique attractions: wild dolphin watching in the sea!
-Early birds have all the luck – these cute creatures swim around just one to two kilometres off the coast around 6am to 8am, so you’ll have to set that alarm clock bright and early if you want to spot them.
+Lovina is best known for one of Bali’s most unique attractions: wild dolphin watching in the sea!
+Early birds have all the luck.
+These cute creatures swim around just one to two kilometres off the coast at around 6am to 8am, so you’ll have to set that alarm clock bright and early if you want to spot them.
 As the beach and the sea are relatively untouched, Lovina is one of the best places for scuba diving and snorkelling with its swarms of colourful fish and lively coral reefs.

 Lovina Beach is best for spotting wild dolphins, as well as scuba diving and snorkelling in relatively untouched waters.